LuigiBrosNin/Luizo-s-notes/content/Master first year/Decision making with constraint programming/Assignment_4.md

 2. Is searching on EST a good strategy to find an optimal solution?
 Justify your answer EST didn't manage to find solutions that matched the results found by the default search outside of rcpspData1, where it found the same solution with slightly more time.
-	In any of our experiments, EST timed out or took considerably longer times to achieve a solution that was somewhat close but never better than what the default search was able to find, so it doesn't appear that EST can be considered a good strategy to find optimal solutions compared to the default search.
 	To find the optimal solution, the solver needs to explore different task orderings, which requires many failures out of the EST strategy before it changes its order.
-	It is not an ideal strategy for finding the **optimal solution** due to its tendency to prioritize early task start times and deviating from it only after many attempts.
-The greedy nature of EST is not optimized to find optimal solutions, but rather acceptable solutions in a reasonable time and with low cost commitment (computationally).
+	It is not an ideal strategy for finding the **optimal solution** due to its tendency to prioritize early task start times and deviating from it only after many attempts and a lot of backtracking.
+The greedy nature of EST is not optimized to find optimal solutions, and the main difficulty it has is regarding backtracking: $S_{i}\ne 0$ ($S$) is weak.
+	The SetTimes search strategy mitigates this issue with the EST greedy approach by postponing tasks and incentivizing different task ordering, creating effective branching choices.